tdba/FDP-Python-Syllabus-Pages/PART I/iteration.rst

 This demonstrates something we have not seen yet in the ``for`` loop: instead of using a single loop control variable, we've used a pair of variable names, ``(nm, yr)``,  instead.
 The loop is executed three times --- once for each pair in the list, and on each iteration both the variables are assigned values from the pair of data that is being handled.

-.. _nested_data:

 Nested Loops for Nested Data
 ----------------------------